-Most important tourist places in northwestern Corfu following in this page.
+Most important tourist places in Northwestern Corfu

-Here is the Canal d`amour between Sidari and Peroulades, the cape of Drastis and the majestic Loggas beach.
+Here is the Canal d`Amour between Sidari and Peroulades.
+The cape of Drastis and the majestic Loggas beach.

 Under Paleokastritsa and to the south, the mountainous area of the west coast continues down to Ermones and further south until it joined with the mountain of Agion Deka in the center of the island.
 It consists of high cliffs that end abruptly on the west coast and cut off the beaches from the mainland.… Read More

 Sidari resort, one of today’s largest tourist destinations on the island lies on the north and west coast of Corfu.
 Looking out to sea the islands of Erikoussa, Othoni and Mathraki can be seen, and regular boat trips can be enjoyed, giving the visitor a chance to explore them- the Diapontia islands, belonging to Greece but set on the way to Italy.… Read More